DigammaF/folley/README.md

 - `contradict`

-  Transforms the current goal by wrapping it in two negations `Some(...)` becomes `⊥⊥Some(...)`.
+  Transforms the current goal by wrapping it in two negations:
+  `Some(...)` becomes `⊥⊥Some(...)`.

 Follow the on-screen prompts for guidance.